Individual - Other taxesLast reviewed - 30 December 2022

 Inheritance and gift tax

-Inheritance and gift tax is payable on cash, monetary claims, and securities, as well as movable property if individual market value of movable property exceeds HRK 50,000 on the day of determining the tax liability.
+Inheritance and gift tax is payable on cash, monetary claims, and securities, as well as movable property if individual market value of movable property exceeds HRK 50,000 / EUR 6,636.14 on the day of determining the tax liability.

 A taxpayer is a legal entity or natural person who inherits or receives a gift in Croatia.

-Tax is determined by the tax authorities at the rate of 4%.
+Tax is determined by the tax administration at the rate of 4%.
 Certain exemptions exist.

 Real estate transfer tax (RETT)